PALMISTRY IS HAND ANALYSIS

 Many old books describe how to tell character from the hands and how to use that information to better your life.

 Here is one from the original “Complete Guide to Palmistry – The Standard Work”:

 The human hand has been described as the creator’s masterpiece of a mechanism.
-Its wonderful adaptation to the requirements of life.
-Few realise that the hand -as a direct servant of the brain.
-In its markings, not only reveals the workings of the brain and the general characteristics, but also physical ailments.
+It’s a wonderful adaptation to the requirements of life.
+Few realise that the hand is a direct servant of the brain.
+Its markings, not only reveal the workings of the brain and the general characteristics, but also physical ailments.
 It cannot be denied that there is much opposition to the practice of Palmistry, based on ignorance and bigotry.